NEODOROTHYMOTHERFUCKER/igounwillingly/README.md

 ***before you interact***

-🌧️ - i have severe social anxiety and might not respond if you talk to me directly, it's nothing personal so please don't feel bad ;[
+🌧️ - i have pretty bad social anxiety and might not respond if you talk to me directly, it's nothing personal so please don't feel bad ;[

 🌧️ - i don't have a TT/TD! feel free to crown/cuddle/hide behind me :)